srconstantin/dispute-resolution/readme.md

 5. Use Expo Go app to scan QR code

 ## What it does today
---signup, login, homepage
+--signup, login, homepage, contacts

+--allows users to make, accept, and reject contact requests

---saves user info to sqlite database
+--saves user info and contact info to sqlite database

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).